bixb922/crank-organ/doc-software/README.md

 * Detection of polyphony to limit battery consumption.
 Will flash onboard RGB red briefly when limit acts.
 * German and spanish translation of most used pages.
 Configuration pages are in english.

+Changes from March 2024 to June 2024:
+ * New Pulse Driver module using hardware PCNT module of the ESP32S3 microprocessor for precise and low overhead crank speed measurement.
+* Configurable crank speed settings
+* Crank revolutions per second graph on diag.html page.
+* Page translation now dynamic depending on browser language preference.
+* Page title is set to the description parameter of the configuration.
+* Copy button for tunelib editor, exports tunelib info to clipoboard.
+* Lyrics support: can add lyrics in tunelib and view lyrics in performance page.
+* Info field in tunelist now clickable to see complete field.
+* Search tunelist according to rating *, **, ***
+* History now ordered on descending date.
+* Touch button can now stop current tune if one is playing, and start tune if there is none.
+* Battery level is calculated with linear regression now, may be more accurate.
+* Register rating and comments easily on history page.

 # Programming language